ARM-software/psa-arch-tests/README.md

 ### TBSA-v8M
 The test suite for this specification is located in the tbsa-v8m directory of this repository.
 See [TBSA-v8m Readme](tbsa-v8m/README.md) file for more details.

-### Firmware Framework
+### PSA APIs
-The test suite for this specification is located in the psa-ff directory of this repository.
-See [Firmware Framework Readme](psa-ff/README.md) file for more details.
+The test suite for this specification is located in the api-tests directory of this repository.
+See [PSA APIs Tests Readme](api-tests/README.md) file for more details.

 ## License